Alexander Zverev and the allegations hanging over tennis as assault trial begins

 Zverev has previously faced allegations of domestic abuse.
 Another former girlfriend of Zverev, Olga Sharypova, alleged in interviews in October 2020 and in August 2021 that Zverev had physically abused her during their relationship.
 Zverev strenuously denied the allegations, and in January 2023, following a 15-month investigation, the ATP announced that it would not be taking disciplinary action against him, citing “insufficient evidence” to substantiate the allegations.
 Following Patea’s allegations through the German legal system, the ATP said it would be “inappropriate” to comment on the case.

 Zverev’s playing career was almost derailed after suffering a horrendous ankle injury in his French Open semi-final against Nadal in 2022, but he recovered to re-establish himself at the top levels of the game.
-Earlier this month, Zverev claimed his biggest title since his injury when he won the Italian Open in Rome, a performance that marked him as one of the favourites for the French Open given uncertainties surrounding the form and fitness of Novak Djokovic, Carlos Alcaraz and Jannik Sinner.
-Zverev’s performance against Nadal only strengthened the idea that he was ready to win his first grand slam title on the Paris clay.
+Earlier this month, Zverev claimed his biggest title since his injury when he won the Italian Open in Rome, a performance that marked him as one of the favourites for the French Open.
+Zverev’s performance against Nadal only strengthened the idea that he was ready to win his first grand slam title on the Paris clay and he has advanced to the quarter-finals, where he plays Alex de Minaur.

 Zverev said ahead of the French Open that the start of his criminal trial would not distract him, insisting he was playing with a “calm” head.
 The tournament director at the French Open, Amelie Mauresmo, said: “As long as the trial isn’t finished and there isn’t a decision, he’s considered innocent and so that’s why he’s allowed to be part of the draw.”
 For now, two of Zverev’s worlds will collide as his bid to win the French Open coincides with a very different battle in Berlin.